TulipaEnergy/TulipaEnergyModel.jl/docs/src/tutorial.md

 The values of constraints can also be obtained, however they are frequently indexed in a subset, which means that their indexing is not straightforward.
 To know how they are indexed, it is necessary to look at the code of the model.
-For instance, to get the consumer balance, we first need to filter the `:cons_lowest` dataframes by consumers:
+For instance, to get the consumer balance, we first need to filter the `:highest_in_out` dataframes by consumers:

 ```@example solution
 df_consumers = filter(
     row -> graph[row.asset].type == "consumer",
-    energy_problem.dataframes[:cons_lowest],
+    energy_problem.dataframes[:highest_in_out],
     view = false,
 );
 nothing # hide